公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 is lost.

-It is true that Morgenthau's theory of international law is fundamentally different
+It is true that Morgenthau's theory of international law is fundamentally

 from that of Kelsen.
 It could be posited that there is a contradiction between

 the two.
 International law has a key role in Kelsenian theory.
-The development of
+The development

-international law is the only fact that could ensure the lack of permeability of the
+international law is the only fact that could ensure the lack of permeability

 domestic order during the revolutions and thus the autonomy of the law.
-This is
+This

-the reason why Kelsen foresaw the evolution of law towards a supranational order
+the reason why Kelsen foresaw the evolution of law towards a supranational

 in which the international law takes absolute priority.3